michaelmeta125/Meta-Portfolio/index.md

 Lastly, change to one of the data structures for a partifular DTO changed.
 I decided to make a reporting type a second class, this is because I expect the reporting type object to be used for other validation further down the road, so I think this separation will be wise.

+This part of the artifact was important to add, because while I have made certain touches and changes to all aspects of the application as I have been going each week, I have given most focus to the subject at hand.
+In the data structures and algorithms, I have spent many hours trying to figure out the best way to narrow down the IEnumerable’s result set, and I think I came up with a fast solution with these changes.
+I think this also really helps illustrate my knowledge of using collections.
+I have seen some pretty slick ways to do some of this in other languages too, but I think this was showing an “ok” way.

 The biggest takeaway from this ehancement was using every feature of the IDE.
 In this case, Visual Studio allowed me to physically see the memory usages of each algorithm as they ran.
 While the speed difference was minimal, I imagine one day at scale, switching the way the method validated the list, would have a serious performance gain!

 ---

 ## Databases

 To see the ehancements in code form, we can take a look at the EF Migration code.
+I have also added the data object's classes.

 ```
  protected override void Up(MigrationBuilder migrationBuilder)